-At the present time, we have a maximum of 60 children in each year group.
+We have a maximum of 60 children in each year group.
+From September 2019, 30 children will be admitted into Reception each year.
 Please see in the Admissions section on the Parents tab, the Governing Body's order of priority in determining Admission, which is subject to annual review.
 Parents wishing to send their children to the school should register for a place by obtaining a form from the school office.
 If you would like a tour of the school with the Headteacher, please contact the school office to arrange a date.
 Please note that a place at BWI does not guarantee a place at Bishop Ramsey.
 Below is an overview of some of our policies.

 Parents who are not offered a place for their child are entitled to appeal to an Independent Appeal Committee.
 Parents wishing to appeal should contact the Clerk to the Appeals Committee, care of the school.